oracle-livelabs/security/oci-network-firewall/network-firewall/traffic-validation.md

     |-------------------------|-------------|--------------------|-----------------|--------------------------------------------|
     | Client VM | Internet Traffic   | HTTP and HTTPS| Allowed         | rule-client-to-internet-intrusion-detection-traffic                     |

-8. Below diagram validates that Client VM connects to Internet over HTTPS/SSL traffic.
+8. Below diagram validates that the Client VM connects to the Internet over HTTPS/SSL traffic.

    ![Terminal Output of SSL Traffic from Client VM to Internet](../common/images/terminal-output-ssl-client-internet-traffic.png " ")

 9. You can also verify traffic from **Traffic Logs** on your **Network Firewall** resource.
-Data *filters* are avaialble, below screenshot shows **policy-rule** filtered traffic:
+Data *filters* are available, below screenshot shows **policy-rule** filtered traffic:

    ![Logs Output of SSL Traffic from Client To Internet Allow Traffic via Network Firewall](../common/images/network-firewall-logs-ssl-client-vms-internet-allow-traffic.png " ")

-10. You can expand the logs and confirm its hitting right security rule **rule-client-to-internet-intrusion-detection-traffic** as below:
+10. You can expand the logs and confirm it's hitting the right security rule **rule-client-to-internet-intrusion-detection-traffic** as below:

    ![Detailed Logs Output of SSL Traffic from Client To Internet Allow Traffic via Network Firewall](../common/images/network-firewall-detailed-logs-ssl-client-vms-internet-allow-traffic.png " ")

-## **Task 8: Validate NAT Gateway Ingress Routing Traffic**
+## Task 8: Validate NAT Gateway Ingress Routing Traffic

 1. From the OCI Services menu, click **Virtual Cloud Network** and navigate to **firewall-vcn**.